Professional degree: United States

-Professional degrees by country
+By country

 United States

 Among the professional degrees in the United States, one particular form was the graduate-entry first-professional degree, often denominated as a doctorate.
-The US Department of Education defined these as: "A first-professional degree was an award that required completion of a program that met all of the following criteria: (1) completion of the academic requirements to begin practice in the profession; (2) at least two years of college work prior to entering the program; and (3) a total of at least six academic years of college work to complete the degree program, including prior required college work plus the length of the professional program itself."
+The US Department of Education defined these as: "A first-professional degree was an award that required completion of a program that met all of the following criteria: (1) completion of the academic requirements to begin practice in the profession; (2) at least two years of college work before entering the program; and (3) a total of at least six academic years of college work to complete the degree program, including prior required college work plus the length of the professional program itself."
 The use of the term "first-professional" was discontinued by the Department of Education as of 2010–11, when new post-baccalaureate award categories were introduced.
-Prior to this, first-professional degrees (so defined) were awarded in the following ten fields:
+Before this, first-professional degrees (so defined) were awarded in the following ten fields: